HazimAdel101/Form/README.md

 ## API Integration

-The form validates data on both client and server side, then forwards the validated data to your external endpoint.
-The endpoint URL is configured via the `API_ENDPOINT_URL` or `NEXT_PUBLIC_API_ENDPOINT_URL` environment variable.
+The form validates data on both client and server side, then forwards the validated data to the external webhook endpoint at `https://n8n.marevo.info/webhook/new-subscription`.
+You can override this by setting the `API_ENDPOINT_URL` environment variable.

 The form data sent to your endpoint will be in the following format: